The Growth of Dust in Galaxies in the First Billion Years with Applications to Blue Monsters: Acknowledgements

 \section{Acknowledgements}

-D.N. is grateful to Caleb Coban, Andrea Ferrara, Jed McKinney, Massimiliano Parente, Gergo Popping, Rafaella Schneider \& Rachel Somerville for helpful conversations.
-D.N. would also like to express thanks to Adriano Fontana, Paola Santini, Jim Dunlop, Davide Elbaz, Alice Shapley and Rachel Somerville for their work in organizing the conference ``The Growth of Galaxies in the Early Universe - V'' at the Sexten Center for Astrophysics, January 2025, during which the main ideas for this paper were generated.
+The authors thank the anonymous referee for their constructive reports, which we feel improved the paper.
+D.N. is grateful to Caleb Choban, Andrea Ferrara, Jed McKinney, Massimiliano Parente, Gergo Popping, Rafaella Schneider \& Rachel Somerville for helpful conversations.
+D.N. would also like to express thanks to Adriano Fontana, Paola Santini, Jim Dunlop, Davide Elbaz, Alice Shapley and Rachel Somerville for their work in organizing the conference ``The Growth of Galaxies in the Early Universe - X'' at the Sexten Center for Astrophysics, January 2025, during which the main ideas for this paper were generated.
 D.N. is grateful to Shazrene Mohamed and the University of Virginia Department of Astronomy for hosting him during the bulk of paper writing.
 D.N. and P.T. were funded by NASA ATP21-0013, ``Direct Modeling of Interstellar Dust in a Cosmological Framework.''